We got it.

 Engineers work with specific materials for specific reasons.
 The aerospace engineer needs 6Al-4V titanium for weight and strength.
 The medical device engineer needs 316L stainless for biocompatibility.
 The semiconductor equipment engineer needs stress-relieved 6061-T6 for dimensional stability.

-When your website says "we machine all materials," you've told the engineer nothing useful.
-They can't determine whether you have experience with their specific alloy, whether you understand its machining characteristics, or whether you can source it to the required specification.
+When a website says "we machine all materials," it tells the engineer nothing useful.
+They can't determine whether the shop has experience with their specific alloy, whether they understand its machining characteristics, or whether they can source it to the required specification.

 The machining companies that win engineering approval get specific about materials.
-They list the alloys they work with regularly.
+I see them list the alloys they work with regularly.
 They mention material certifications they can provide.
 They demonstrate understanding of the differences between machining 303 versus 304 versus 316 stainless, or the challenges of working with Inconel versus standard nickel alloys.

 Material expertise signals technical depth.
 Generic capability claims signal a shop that takes whatever walks in the door.